 Welcome to the Nemeth Braille Code Focused Lessons!

-The Nemeth Braille Code Focused Lessons are designed to help students learn the Nemeth symbols primarily used in grades 3-8 and increase their knowledge and understanding of key mathematical concepts.
+The Nemeth Braille Code Focused Lessons are designed to help students learn the Nemeth symbols and increase their knowledge and understanding of key mathematical concepts.
 Students of any age may enjoy and learn from the lessons, especially if they need a refresher or additional practice with Nemeth symbols.

 The focused lessons were developed in response to feedback from dozens of students interested in learning new Nemeth symbols in a fun and supportive way.
 The user-friendly focused lessons include: